 Arguably the most widely used SEO video marketing software, TubeBuddy has a lot going for it.
 You can research keywords, create thumbnails, and even auto-translate your video’s descriptions and titles.
 As the internet becomes more globalized, this will continue to be a huge deal.

-TubeBuddy isn’t a software; it’s actually a browser extension that fits seamlessly on your browser bar.
+TubeBuddy isn’t a software; it’s actually a browser extension that fits seamlessly on your browser bar (learn all about it in our TubeBuddy review).
 It’s easy to use and is utilized by some of the top Youtubers online.

 Fortunately, there’s a free plan, but you might find the features limiting after a while.
 Pricing for the paid plans starts at $4.99 and goes up to $24.49 per month.